adissonaires/Capstone-Project/THANK-YOU.md

 **Kubernetes**

-Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications..

 https://kubernetes.io